No one wants to be a yo-yo, especially when you're trying to lose weight.

-Dieting and a long-term life style change are two different things when it comes to weight loss.
-Most diets will start off on a diet plan that forces the elimination of certain types of foods, over-restricts calorie intake, and other unsustainable temporary habits to see success quickly.
-However, if you are seeking a more permanent solution and tired of the yo-yo dieting like this retired Master Chief, consider seeing a diet professional and do the two-habit challenge: one habit you have to start and one habit you have to quit.
+Dieting and a long-term lifestyle change are two different things when it comes to weight loss.
+Most diets will start off on a plan that forces the elimination of certain types of foods, over-restricts calorie intake and includes other unsustainable temporary habits to see success quickly.
+However, if you are seeking a more permanent solution and tired of the yo-yo dieting like this retired master chief, consider seeing a diet professional and do the two-habit challenge: one habit you have to start and one habit you have to quit.

 Here is a question from the retired Navy veteran seeking some advice on the topic:

-Stew, I have done about 5-6 diets in my life to lose some weight in the short term, but eventually fail and wind up falling back to my starting weight or worse (Atkins, Grapefruit, Intermittent Fasting, Liver Detox, and various other cleanses).
+Stew, I have done about 5-6 diets in my life to lose some weight in the short term, but eventually fail and wind up falling back to my starting weight or worse (Atkins, grapefruit, intermittent fasting, liver detox and various other cleanses).
 What do you recommend to get off this yo-yo dieting method that has plagued my goals over the last 10-15 years?
-Retired Navy Master Chief – Jack M.
+Retired Navy Master Chief Jack M.

-If your diet starts to eliminate macro-nutrients (carbohydrates, fat, protein) it is not a long-term solution.
-However, if you are seeking to eliminate something – try sugar, but the best option is to speak with a registered dietician or certified nutritionist and get on a program that is a sustainable life style change.
+If your diet starts to eliminate macronutrients (carbohydrates, fat, protein), it is not a long-term solution.
+However, if you are seeking to eliminate something, try sugar, but the best option is to speak with a registered dietician or certified nutritionist and get on a program that is a sustainable lifestyle change.

-I am not a dietician or nutritionist, so my advice comes from personal experience and research on the topic both personally and professionally.
+I am not a dietician or nutritionist, so my advice comes from personal experience and research on the topic, both personally and professionally.
 Here is a recent article I wrote documenting some options out there that started off reducing carbohydrates significantly (not completely), but evolved into eliminating sugar altogether and getting a daily allotment of carbs from fruits and vegetables.

 Plain and simple, you have to be more disciplined when it comes to old habits and temptations that cause you to increase your caloric intake.
 Fighting off the old habits will be one of the harder challenges of a new food plan.
 Second, the discipline to stick to the new program is challenging at first, but the new method will start to become a habit in 3-4 weeks of persistence and patience.